airbnb/streamalert/docs/source/app-configuration.rst

 ``--memory``               The AWS Lambda function max memory value, in megabytes.
 This should be an integer between 128 and 1536.
 =========================  ===========

+.. note:: Duo Security's Admin API is limited to two (2) requests per-minute.
+Therefore, setting the ``--timeout`` flag to any value between 10 and 60 will be of no additional value.
+A recommended timeout of 80 seconds will guarantee four (4) requests happen per-execution.

 2. Enter the required authentication information
 ````````````````````````````````````````````````